+7. With effect from 1 October 2009 and except for vehicles and engines intended for export to third countries and except for replacement engines for in-service vehicles, Member States shall:

-4. With the exception of vehicles and diesel engines intended for export to third countries, Member States shall prohibit the registration, sale, entry into service and use of new vehicles propelled by a diesel engine and the sale and use of new diesel engines:
+- consider certificates of conformity which accompany new vehicles or new engines pursuant to Directive 70/156/EEC as no longer valid for the purpose of Article 7(1) of that Directive, and - prohibit the registration, sale, entry into service or use of new vehicles propelled by a compression ignition or gas engine and the sale and use of new compression ignition or gas engines:

-- from 1 October 1993, where the emissions of gaseous and particulate pollutants from the engine do not comply with the limit values set out in line A, of the table in section 8.3.1.1. of Annex I to Directive 88/77/EEC.
+where the emissions of gaseous and particulate pollutants and opacity of smoke from the engine do not comply with the limit values set out in row B2 of the Tables in section 6.2.1. of Annex I to Directive 88/77/EEC, as amended by this Directive.